Strategic Financial Management

 The empirical relativity of the trade-off theory has always been questioned.
 If the trade-off theory were to be considered to be accurate, then it is possible that organizations would have much higher debts than they are in reality.
 Despite the existence of some criticism of the theory, the theory still is considered to be relevant in the corporate capital structure.
 There is flexibility in the data provided by the idea, and it is tough to empirically reject the verbal arguments presented on the dynamic models of the trade-off.

 Dividends refer to the share of profits paid out to investors as the return on their investment and are issued through either stock or cash.
-Ideally, the dividends paid out by the company directly influence the company’s share value in the market, hence the need for developing an effective dividend payment policy.
-Lintner developed a standard model that is based on three principles, which can be implemented by companies in dividend payout (Andres, Doumet, Fernau, and Theissen, 2015, pg.56).
-Firstly, companies have established long term targets for paying out dividends.
+Ideally, the dividends paid out by the company directly influence the company’s share value in the market, hence the need for an effective dividend payment policy.
+Lintner developed a standard model based on three principles, which companies can implement in dividend payout (Andres, Doumet, Fernau, and Theissen, 2015, pg.56).
+Firstly, companies have established long-term targets for paying out dividends.
 Secondly, the executive emphasizes dividend changes rather than absolute levels.
-Thirdly, changes in dividends are more suspensible to the long run rather than short term shifts.
-Lastly, managers are less likely to make changes in dividends payment that may be reversed in the short term (Andres et al., 2015, p.
+Thirdly, dividend changes are more suspensible in the long run than short-term shifts.
+Lastly, managers are less likely to change dividend payments that may be reversed in the short term (Andres et al., 2015, p.
 56).
-The first tenet states that companies usually set objectives with regards to dividends payouts in the long run to facilitate efficient long-term financial planning.
-It is for this reason that shifts in dividends are oriented in the long term.
-Also, managers tend to focus on the dividend changes since it has a direct impact on the share value in the capital market.
-The fact that managers’ decisions influence dividends illustrated information asymmetry since the public is not in the know of these decisions.
+The first tenet states that companies usually set long-term dividend payout objectives to facilitate efficient long-term financial planning.
+This is why shifts in dividends are oriented in the long term.
+Also, managers tend to focus on dividend changes since it directly impacts the share value in the capital market.
+The fact that managers’ decisions influence dividends illustrated information asymmetry since the public does not know about these decisions.
 Those who access this information would be at an advantage since they would make decisions to maximize their wealth.
-The market is imperfect in that managers focus on the changes in dividends rather than absolute levels.
-Hence they may undertake actions that would influence shareholders’ earnings, which directly affects the capital market.
-For instance, if they decide to increase the dividend payout, the share value would increase in the market, and investors would earn more in terms of capital gains and dividends
+The market is imperfect because managers focus on dividend changes rather than absolute levels.
+Hence they may undertake actions that would influence shareholders’ earnings, directly affecting the capital market.
+For instance, if they decide to increase the dividend payout, the share value would increase in the market, and investors would earn more capital gains and dividends.

-Assume that the tax treatment of capital gains is not the same as tax treatment of dividend income.
+Assume that the tax treatment of capital gains is not the same as that of dividend income.
 Explain how specific groups of investors will have differing dividend policy preferences.
 How will firms react to this?

 In the event whereby the tax treatment of capital gains is different from that of dividends, investors would make different decisions.
 If the tax treatment of dividend income results in higher expenses for the investors, they will maximize profits from the capital gains.
 If the capital gains are charged at a higher rate, the investors would prefer earning dividends to capital gains (Veliotis, 2019, p.
 345).
 These changes would influence companies’ shaping of dividend policies.
-For instance, if dividend income incurs lower tax expenses, the firm would establish a favourable dividend policy to attract more investors.
-On the other hand, if capital gains earned less tax expenses, companies would develop dividend policies that favour this aspect in attracting more investors to the firm.
+For instance, if dividend income incurs lower tax expenses, the firm would establish a favorable dividend policy to attract more investors.
+On the other hand, if capital gains earned fewer tax expenses, companies would develop dividend policies that favor this aspect in attracting more investors.

-‘The Modigliani-Miller theorems imply that firms’ dividend policy does not affect their value in the slightest’.
-What assumptions underline this statement?
+‘The Modigliani-Miller theorems imply that firms’ dividend policy does not affect their value in the slightest.’
+What assumptions underlie this statement?

 The Modigliani-Miller theorem is based on various suggestions that include the irrelevant to the company’s value.
 This theory assumes that a company’s total market value is independent of its capital structure.
-Notably, dividends are a part of the capital structure since firms raise funds through the issuance of equity by selling the shares to the public (Aboura, and Lepinette, p.
+Notably, dividends are a part of the capital structure since firms raise funds through equity issuance by selling the shares to the public (Aboura, and Lepinette, p.
 5).
-The investors receive a return on the investment in the form of capital gains or dividends payouts.
+The investors receive a return on the investment through capital gains or dividends payouts.
 Unlike other schools of thought, such as Lintner, Modigliani contends that the firm’s dividend policy is independent of its capital structure.
 Lintner argued that investors’ decisions are considerably influenced by the dividend decisions executed by the company.
 On the other hand, Modigliani states that investors are indifferent to the company’s fiscal policy.

 References